Pinlyu3/Zebrafish-retina-GRNs/README.md

 ### Datasets ###
 The fragment files of snATACseq can be downloaded in the following link:[Datasets](https://drive.google.com/drive/folders/1N646KmKq8NAB-_nISVeIqu30YcOannvy?usp=sharing)

-The annotated snRNAseq single cells objects in Figure5A can be downloaded in the following link:[Datasets](https://drive.google.com/drive/folders/1N646KmKq8NAB-_nISVeIqu30YcOannvy?usp=sharing)
+The annotated snRNAseq single cells objects in Figure5A can be downloaded in the following link:[Datasets](https://drive.google.com/drive/folders/1N646KmKq8NAB-_nISVeIqu30YcOannvy?usp=sharing).The cell type annotations are in the "celltype" column. please load the object with "readRDS"command.

 ### System requirements ###
 1.The code can be run on any operating system that has R installed.